Learn About Investing in Park City, Utah, Real Estate

 The Different Types of Investment and Rental Properties in Deer Valley and Park City, Ut

+The Park City MLS allows properties to be classified in seven ways.
 The general rule of thumb for finding a great investment property is that the closer you are to the resorts, the higher your gross rental revenue.
 However, as Park City has grown, it is worthwhile to consider the Jordanelle area as an investment property.
 The areas around the Jordanelle may be a little more restrictive for nightly rentals, but with Mayflower Mountain Resort, there is an upside for appreciation.

 The nightly rental number is only as accurate as the listing agent puts the information into the MLS - search all properties, and if you have any questions, feel free to contact me to discuss the options.